celigo/integrator-extension/README.md

 ```

 #### getMappingMetadata
-This function can be used to add mapping validation for connectors.
-This function will be called on refresh to get the mapping metadata for connector.
+getMappingMetadata function is used to add mapping validation for connectors to ensure certain business critical mappings are not removed/edited by a business user.
+This function is called on page refresh/load to get the mapping metadata for connector stack to make mappings non-editable or required (non-deletable) or both for a front end user.

 ```js
 /*